Open Scholarship

 Scholarly Communications

-The Scholarly Communications team can assist with complex enquiries relating to open scholarship and provide individual consultations.
-They can also work with library colleagues to organise seminars and workshops for reserachers on topics including open access and open educational resources (OERs).
+The Scholarly Communications team can assist with complex enquiries relating to open access and open scholarship.
+They can also work with colleagues across Scholarly Services to organise seminars and workshops for researchers.

 Digital Stewardship

-The Digital Stewardship (Research) team can assist with complex enquiries relating to research data management (RDM), including on open data, open-source data and code, and open notebooks.
+The Digital Stewardship (Research) team can assist with complex research data management (RDM) enquiries.
+Reach out for assistance with open data, open-source data and code, open notebooks, or the Melbourne Figshare repository.